Changing Mortgage Provider

 When an individual remortgages they can usually do so with their current lender or a new one;, to either replace your existing finance, or to borrow more.
 There are several instances where remortgaging can be beneficial compared to sticking with their current finance arrangements, however before remortgaging it is important to carefully check if it would benefit you.

-- The current mortgage does not permit overpayments: Some mortgages do not permit overpayments, if a borrower finds themselves in a postion where they now want to make overpayments on their mortgage to pay it off faster, then they may want to consider remortgaging to a product that allows them to do so.
-They should however first think about any really repayment and exit fees they would need to pay first, to assess if doing so is worthwhile.
+The current mortgage does not permit overpayments: Some mortgages do not permit overpayments, if a borrower finds themselves in a position where they now want to make overpayments on their mortgage to pay it off faster, then they may want to consider remortgaging to a product that allows them to do so.
+They should however first think about any real repayment and exit fees they would need to pay first, to assess if doing so is worthwhile.